-Amounts represent phantom stock unit awards that vest on April 25, 2015 with a grant date of April 25, 2012; that vest on January 27, 2015 with a grant date of January 27, 2014 with a date of January 27, 2011, subject to accelerated vesting upon termination of employment by the Company without substantial cause or by the named executive officer for good reason or in the event of a change in control of the Company as described under "Compensation Discussion and Analysis - Employment Agreements - Severance Arrangements" and "- Change-in-Control Arrangements."
-The PSUs do not have voting rights and do not accrue dividend equivalent rights.
+(6) Amounts represent phantom stock unit awards that vest on April 25, 2015 with a grant date of April 25, 2012 and that vest on January 27, 2015 with a grant date of January 27, 2015, subject to accelerated vesting upon termination of employment by the Company without substantial cause or by the named executive officer for good reason or in the event of a change in control of the Company as described under "Compensation Discussion and Analysis - Employment Agreements - Severance Arrangements" and "- Change-in-Control Arrangements."
+The phantom stock units do not have voting rights and do not accrue dividend equivalent rights.

-Amounts in this row represent stock appreciation rights that have a five-year term and vest and become exercisable ratably over a three-year period (with 1/3 of the underlying rights vesting on each of the first three anniversaries of the grant date), subject to accelerated vesting upon termination of employment by the Company without substantial cause or by the named executive officer for good reason or in the event of a change in control of the Company as described under "Compensation Discussion and Analysis - Employment Agreements - Severance Arrangements" and "- Change-in-Control Arrangements."
+Amounts in this row represent stock appreciation rights that have a five-year term from the date of grant and vest and become exercisable ratably over a three-year period (with 1/3 of the underlying rights vesting on each of the first three anniversaries of the grant date), subject to accelerated vesting upon termination of employment by the Company without substantial cause or by the named executive officer for good reason or in the event of a change in control of the Company as described under "Compensation Discussion and Analysis - Employment Agreements - Severance Arrangements" and "- Change-in-Control Arrangements."

-Option Exercises and Stock Vested in Fiscal Year 2013
+Option Exercises and Stock Vested in Fiscal Year 2014

-The following table sets forth information regarding options that were exercised and restricted stock units that vested during fiscal year 2013 for the named executive officers.
+The following table sets forth information regarding phantom stock units that vested during fiscal year 2014 for the named executive officers.
+There were no stock option exercises during 2014.

-n Awards Stock Awards
+Optio n Awards Stock Awards

-Name Number of Shares Acquired on Exercise (#) (1) Value Realized on Exercise (\$) Number of shares acquired on vesting (#)(2) d Value Realiz ng on Vesting
+Name Number of Shares Acquired on Exercise (#) Value Realized on Exercise (\$) Number of shares acquired on vesting (#)(1) ue Realized n Vesting (\$)(2)

 Oliver G. (Chip) Brewer III

-Bradley J. Holiday(4) 139,546 \$ 158,427 15,776 \$ 102,547
+Bradley J. Holiday 23,302 \$ 206,223

-Alex M. Boezeman 9,014 \$ 58,593
+Alex M. Boezeman 13,316 \$ 117,847

 Mark F. Leposky

-Neil Howie(5) 9,014 \$ 58,593
+Neil Howie 13,316 \$ 117,847